rizkjackson/CBC-website/content/consultation/index.md

 * grant assistance
 * manuscript assistance

+Our resources are prioritized toward [members] of the UCSF Helen Diller Family Comprehensive Cancer Center.
+As time permits, we also provide support to investigators in the wider UCSF organisation (including its [affiliates]) as well as researchers outside of the UCSF.

 ## Charges

 We provide consultation of up to one hour per project at no cost.
 Consultations beyond one hour, and all data analyses, are handled through a recharge mechanism.
 For smaller projects, we charge on an hourly basis.
-For larger collaborative projects, we prefer to be paid on a percentage-effort basis.
+For larger collaborative projects, payment on a percentage-effort basis is prefered.

-Grant assistance to Cancer Center members is free.
+**Grant assistance to Cancer Center members is always free of charge.**

-Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide support to other UCSF investigators.

 <%--- KEEP?!? [http://cancer.ucsf.edu/research/cores/computational-biology/]
 * Internal users are funded by UCSF sources (or other UC campus